angel-mora/microverse-resources/microverse-1st-article.md

 - Make tutorials.
 Every time you are explaining something to someone else you learn a bit more how it actually works.
 That's why recording yourself showing off (always with humbleness) your projects or what you know is a good way to get some eyes on your work and might even help you reach some customers.
 - Also review your work.
 Always look for best practices and linters to highlight and show in terminal your errors.
 - Set a portfolio.
 There are many templates you can use, most of them are responsive.
-If you want to include your CV on it, I highly recommend (Flow CV)[https://flowcv.io/login].
+If you want to include your CV on it, I highly recommend [Flow CV](https://flowcv.io/login).

 ### Take your time (but not too long to get bored)